Lard: Composition

-Lard consists mainly of fats, which in the context of chemistry are known as triglycerides.
+Lard consists mainly of fats,specifically triglycerides.
 Triglycerides contain three fatty acids, varying from one triglyceride to another.
 In general lard is similar to tallow in its composition.
 About 20% of lard is the achiral triglyceride with palmitic acid on carbon 2 and oleic acid on carbons 1 and 3.
 Pigs that have been fed different diets will have lard with a significantly different fatty acid content and iodine value.
-Peanut-fed hogs or the acorn-fed pigs raised for Jamón ibérico therefore produce a somewhat different kind of lard compared to pigs raised in North American farms that are fed corn.
+Peanut-fed hogs or the acorn-fed pigs raised for Jamón ibérico therefore produce a somewhat different kind of lard compared to pigs raised in North American farms that are fed maize.

 Culinary use

 Lard is one of the few edible oils with a relatively high smoke point, attributable to its high saturated fatty acids content.
 Pure lard is especially useful for cooking since it produces little smoke when heated and has a distinct flavor when combined with other foods.
 Many chefs and bakers prize lard over other types of shortening because of its flavor and range of applications.